Holmer Lake Primary School

 The curriculum is mapped out for the year for each year group / class and reviewed each term.
 The programmes of study for all subject area are mapped out linking units of work together to create a cross curricular theme on a half termly basis.

-In order to ensure that progression and balance is maintained, we have clear, progressive planning overviews, for every subject.
+In order to ensure that progression and balance is maintained in mixed year group and non mixed classes, we follow a two-year curriculum cycle and have clear, progressive planning overviews, for every subject.
 These planning documents are succinct and allow learning to be built on each year.
-In addition to these progressive documents, intent documents have been devised, which clearly identify ‘end points’ for each subject, from a year group level, key stage and then through to end of the primary phase.
+In addition to these progressive documents, intent documents have been devised, which clearly identify ‘end points’ for each subject.

 A Skills-Approach Foundation Curriculum